trystan2k/dotfiles/README.md

 c.
 Use the Brewfile to install all tools via Brew `cd dotfiles\tools\macos|linux; brew bundle`

+## Post Installation

+Due to some limitations, some tools needs to be installed after the terminal is restarted, so it gets difficult to automatize.
+After the reboot of the computer (after the dotfiles install script is finished or the last step is executed and terminal restarted), execute the post-install script:

+`cd dotfiles\scripts; ./post-install.sh`

 ## Apps installed by the script

 ### Terminal